LTL-Transfer: Skill Transfer for Temporal Task Specification

-Linear temporal logic (LTL) \cite{pnueli1977temporal} is becoming a popular means of specifying an objective for a reinforcement learning agent \cite{littman2017environment, tor-etal-aamas18, camacho2019ltl}.
+Linear temporal logic (LTL)~\cite{pnueli1977temporal} is an effective means of specifying objectives, including safety constraints, for reinforcement learning (RL) agents~\cite{littman2017environment, icarte2018lpopl, camacho2019ltl}.
 Its compositional grammar reflects the compositional nature of most tasks.
-However, most prior approaches to reinforcement learning for LTL specifications restart learning from scratch for each LTL formula.
-We propose LTL-Transfer, a novel algorithm that exploits the compositionality inherent to LTL task specifications to enable an agent to maximally reuse policies learned in prior LTL formulas to satisfy new, unseen specifications without additional training.
-For example, a robot that has learned to fetch a set of components on the factory floor should be able to fetch it in any order.
-LTL-Transfer also ensures that transferred subpolicies do not violate any safety constraints.
+However, most prior approaches to RL for LTL tasks learn to solve every new task from scratch.
+We propose a zero-shot transfer algorithm, LTL-Transfer, that exploits the compositionality of LTL task specification to safely solve novel tasks without additional training by composing skills learned in prior tasks.
+Transferring skills is more data-efficient than learning from scratch and more computationally efficient than planning.

-We demonstrated the efficacy of LTL-Transfer in a Minecraft-inspired domain, where the agent can complete over 90\% of 500 new task specifications by training on only 50.
-We then deployed LTL-Transfer on a quadruped mobile manipulator to show its zero-shot transfer ability in an analog household environment when performing fetch and delivery tasks~\footnote{Video: \url{https://youtu.be/FrY7CWgNMBk}}.
+We show in a simulated Minecraft-inspired domain that LTL-Transfer can solve over 90\% of 100 challenging unseen tasks and 100\% of 300 common and less complex novel tasks after training on only 50 tasks and never violates a safety constraint.
+We deploy LTL-Transfer at the task-planning level of a quadruped mobile manipulator to solve fetch-and-deliver and navigation tasks in zero-shot.
+Our key insight is efficiently reusing learned skills by leveraging similarities between the novel and training tasks.
+Code, datasets, supplementary materials, and robot demonstration videos are at~\url{https://jasonxyliu.github.io/LTL-Transfer}.